Among Giants and “Bucket List” Hikers in a Dryer Rainforest

 Observations and Suggestions

-Returning to Olympic Park for three weeks—44 years after our last visit—we offer the following:- Climate change was very evident from rapid melting of glaciers, dryer summer/fall weather and more common flooding from extreme weather.
+Returning to Olympic Park for three weeks—44 years after our last visit—we offer the following:- Climate change was very evident from rapid melting of glaciers, drier summer/fall weather, and more common flooding from extreme weather.
 But few forest fires.

 - A lot more hikers visit now; most do predictable loops or treks.
 Look up posts on Olympic Park trips and plan something different for maximum solitude!
 Fewer people in late fall.

-- Park Service does fair job of wilderness management with reasonable policy of chainsaw use in wilderness (essential to cut big logs) that keeps most trails open; it also tries to limit hordes of backpackers for existing campsites.
+- Park Service does fair job of wilderness management with reasonable policy of chainsaw use in wilderness (essential to cut big logs) that keeps most trails open; it also tries to limit crowds of backpackers for existing campsites.
 Park Service inherited large infrastructure of shelters, guard stations, and bridges built by Forest Service during early management but only maintains some bridges and trails.
-Perhaps Park Service could explore creative private sector collaborations to restore and maintain many historic structures now falling into disrepair.
+Perhaps Park Service could explore creative private-sector collaborations to restore and maintain many historic structures now falling into disrepair.

-- Visitor enjoyment could be improved by (a) creating more day hike loops at trailheads to reduce congestion; (b) at least minimally maintaining popular primitive routes used for backcountry loops; (c) review designated campsites which are highly compacted, add more and manage on rest-rotation; and (d) reconsider online recreation.gov permit system which is clunky and overbooks small sites.
-Unfortunately, most federal natural resource agencies use this system now operated by private contractor Booz Allen Hamilton as unaccountable “cash cow.”
+- Visitor enjoyment could be improved by (a) creating more day-hike loops at trailheads to reduce congestion; (b) at least minimally maintaining popular primitive routes used for backcountry loops; (c) reviewing designated campsites which are highly compacted, adding more and managing on rest-rotation; and (d) reconsidering online recreation.gov permit system which is clunky and overbooks small sites.
+Unfortunately, most federal natural resource agencies now use this system, operated by private contractor Booz Allen Hamilton as unaccountable “cash cow.”

-- Park Service should limit rates for the concessionaire that runs historic Lake Quinault Lodge; apparently price was about tripled from norm last September to benefit from post-COVID travel boon.
+- Park Service should limit rates for concessionaire running historic Lake Quinault Lodge; apparently price had tripled from norm last September to benefit from post-COVID travel boon.
 We noticed mostly wealthy clientele; backpackers stayed elsewhere.
 Not sure concessionaire rates should be more than most of the public can afford.

 show less